nonameplum/ObservableThemeKit/README.md

 `default`, `stylesheet` `static` properties and the constructor `init` .

+It uses similar concept as SwiftUI's [Environment](https://developer.apple.com/documentation/swiftui/environment) and related to it [EnvironmentKey](https://developer.apple.com/documentation/swiftui/environmentkey).

 It is used by the `ObservableTheme` to instantiate the theme, observe the changes of the `stylesheet` and instantiate the new theme on every change and put it back via mentioned observable `projectedValue` .

-Because most of the time this is not useful to have declaration of the theme like so, especially the `stylesheet` property:
+Most of the time you will find that you would like to provide a convenience way of the `default` and `stylesheet` implementation instead as in this example:

 ```swift
 struct ViewTheme: Theme {